catsherman/Data_Wrangling_Project_and_Tasks/README.md

 # Data_Wrangling_Project_and_Tasks

-•	Description of the purpose of the repository.
-•	A statement (1 sentence) that you have been given the permission to make your work public
-•	A description of each sub-directory (you do not need to explain every file; just every task
+The purpose of this repository is to organize and showcase projects that I've completed in QBS 181: Data Wrangling.
+This repository contains R and SQL code that was written throughout the course.
+I was given permission to make my work public.

+Sub-Directory Descriptions:

+•	inClassExercises:
+•	Homework:
+•	Midterm Exam:
+•	Final Exam: